 Elektro’s concession area covers parts of the State of São Paulo is most developed region and Mato Grosso do Sul.
 São Paulo State is responsible for more than 35% of national GDP, has the largest industrial base in Latin America and possesses a modern infrastructure system.
 Due to its high per capita GDP and more developed sociodemographic environment, the State consumes 33% of the total electricity consumed in Brazil.

 In addition, Elektro has benefited from the effects of migration away from the City of São Paulo.
-This process of migration should accelerate as the build-out of the region’s telecommunication and transportation infrastructure increasingly facilitates living in the suburbs of São Paulo.
-As the per capita income has increased, the number of persons per household has decreased as more individuals have acquired separate homes.
+This migration should accelerate as the build-out of the region’s telecommunication and transportation infrastructure increasingly facilitates living in the suburbs of São Paulo.
+As the per capita income has increased, the number of persons per household has decreased as more individuals have acquired separate homes and generating increased demand for electricity.

-Strong Demand Growth with Limited Exposure to Large Consumers
+Strong Demand Growth with Limited Exposure to Large Customers

 As a result of these demographic characteristics, Elektro has one of the greatest potentials for demand growth in São Paulo State and the Southern and Southeastern regions of Brazil.
-The average growth in Elektro’s electricity sales will be approximately [5.6%] [Confirm with MDA] per year between 1999 and 2004, compared to a growth rate of 4.0% for the entire Southeastern region during the same period.
-Even during 1999, a year during which Brazil GDP grew by only 0.8% as a result of the devaluation of the Real and the resulting economic slowdown, consumption of electricity in Elektro’s service territory grew by [4.9]%.
-[Confirm with MDA]
+The average growth in Elektro’s electricity sales is expected to be approximately 5.8% per year between 1999 and 2004, compared to an expected growth rate of 4.0% for the entire Southeastern region during the same period.
+Even during 1999, a year during which Brazil GDP grew by only 0.8% as a result of the devaluation of the Real and the resulting economic slowdown, consumption of electricity in Elektro’s service territory grew by 5.8%.

-Elektro’s 14 largest customers represent only 19.7% of its total electricity sales and [ ]% of its gross margin.
-Elektro has long-term contracts with the majority [check with Orlando Gonzalez] of these customers.
+Elektro’s 14 largest customers represent only 9.3% of its total electricity sales and 0.9% of its gross margin.
+Elektro has long-term contracts with the majority of these customers.

 Platform for Power Marketing and Supply Business

-Elektro’s geographic diversity in the State of São Paulo provides a competitive advantage in supplying unregulated customers in other service territories in the State and in neighbouring states.
+Elektro’s geographic diversity in the State of São Paulo provides a competitive advantage in supplying unregulated customers in other service territories in the State and in neighboring states.
 Elektro’s position is further enhanced by SoCal’s presence in the natural gas sector and SoCal’s ability to offer a broader and more flexible package of services to these unregulated customers.

 Anchor Demand for Development of Gas-Fired Power Plants

 Current regulations in Brazil permit distribution companies to contract with related companies for up to 30% of their total electricity requirements for regulated customers.
-On this basis, Elektro can currently provide anchor demand for almost 1,000 MW of gas-fired generation capacity, which represents potential natural gas consumption of approximately 5.3 MMcmd.
-In addition, through future alliances with other distributors, Elektro could facilitate contracting up to 2,000 MW.
+On this basis, Elektro can currently provide anchor demand for almost 1,000 MW of gas-fired power generation capacity, which represents potential natural gas consumption of approximately 5.0 MMcmd.
+In addition, through future alliances with other distributors, Elektro could facilitate contracting up to 2,000 MW or 10.0 MMcmd of new gas-fired power generation capacity.
 Elektro’s location near BBPL further facilitates the development of gas-fired power generation capacity.

 Optimal Tax and Accounting Structure

 Following the privatization of Elektro, Enron completed a reverse merger, merging Elektro into its Brazilian controlling corporation.
-This reverse merger and the resultant capital structure have allowed Elektro to:
+This reverse merger and the resulting capital structure have allowed Elektro to:

 Add most of the premium paid for Elektro above the company’s then existing book value to the books of Elektro.
-This permits Elektro to utilize the amortization of the resulting acquisition premium as a valuable tax shield and utilized the booked premium as a basis for extracting cash in appropriate circumstances;
+This permits Elektro to utilize the amortization of the resulting acquisition premium as a tax shield, and utilized the booked premium as a basis for extracting cash in appropriate circumstances;